-The bible itself lumps drunkenness and gluttony together in Proverbs 23:21:
+The Bible itself lumps drunkenness and gluttony together in Proverbs 23:21:

 “For drunkards and gluttons become poor, and drowsiness clothes them in rags.”

 Both alcohol and food have a profound effect on your mental state.
 Alcohol has a depressive effect and lowers your inhibitions.

 While God created food for you to enjoy and allows you to drink alcohol, moderation is key.
 The problem comes when both are done to excess and you are unable to control yourself.

 When I used to overeat, I was less concerned about what I was eating and more about getting it down as fast as I could to get to the mental effects the food would bring me.

 Is that true of you?

 And then after the excessive eating, when my stomach was stretched and aching, I would be overwhelmed with shame and guilt…and regret.

-It also impacted my spiritual life.
+It also impacted my Spiritual life.
 As I made excuses for my behavior in this area, it became easier to make excuses for other behavior in my life that wasn’t pleasing to God.

 I’ve seen people who are slim, but are secretly bulimic.
 They eat excessively then purge themselves afterwards.

 To this day, there are times when my mind still wants to keep going even after my body says “Enough.”
 Especially if the food is good!

-A couple of weeks ago, I was fasting and praying, and a picture popped into my head of a man with horizontal lines going through his body.
-Before the image left me, I took a piece of paper and drew it out.
-I called the image “Temptation Anatomy”.
+A couple of weeks ago, I was fasting and praying, and a picture popped into my head of people with horizontal lines going through their bodies.

 Take a moment to look at the picture below: